 - Framework for Preparation and Presentation of Financial Statements (as per Accounting Standards)

-- Application of Accounting Standards
+- Applicability of Accounting Standard

 PAPER -2 Corporate and other Laws